Greater Philadelphia Film Office executive director Sharon Pinkenson is stepping down

 Rickey said Pinkenson’s efforts created jobs, education, and higher visibility for the city.
 “She’s done as much for the city as any of the mayors she’s worked under,” Rickey said.
 “Of the many film office heads that I’ve met over the years, [she] has to be one of the top three.
 She’s well-respected among her peers.”

-Along with helping M. Night Shyamalan establish his career, Rickey said Pinkenson convinced the producers of 1993′s Philadelphia to shoot the film locally instead of Pittsburgh.
+Along with helping M. Night Shyamalan establish his career, Rickey said, Pinkenson convinced the producers of 1993′s Philadelphia to shoot the film locally instead of in Pittsburgh.

-She also had a hand in developing the local music industry.
-In 2015, the Film Office launched Billy Penn Music, a music sync agency that forged relationships with musicians and local filmmakers, TV producers, and video game developers.
+She also had a hand in promoting the local music industry.
+In 2015, the film office launched Billy Penn Music, a music sync agency that forged relationships with musicians and local filmmakers, TV producers, and video game developers.

-Although he has often found himself differing from Pinkenson’s decisions concerning the Pennsylvania film industry, documentarian and former mayoral candidate, Sam Katz said Pinkenson was a “revolutionary” who changed the landscape for the better.
-“She made all this happen by waving the flag in Hollywood and New York,” said Katz.
+Although he has often found himself differing from Pinkenson’s decisions concerning the Pennsylvania film industry, documentarian and former mayoral candidate Sam Katz said Pinkenson was a “revolutionary” who changed the landscape for the better.
+“She made all this happen by waving the flag in Hollywood and New York,” Katz said.

-Andrew Greenblatt, CEO of the Philadelphia Film Society, said Pinkenson’s relationship with Hollywood executives has been responsible for the newer slew of box office hits filmed in Philly — from 12 Monkeys to Hustle to Silver Linings Playbook. “[These] wouldn’t have been filmed in Philly without her,” he said.
+Andrew Greenblatt, CEO of the Philadelphia Film Society, said Pinkenson’s relationship with Hollywood executives has been responsible for a slew of box office hits filmed in Philly — from 12 Monkeys to Hustle to Silver Linings Playbook. “[These] wouldn’t have been filmed in Philly without her,” he said.

 Her absence will be a “cultural shift,” Greenblatt said.

-She will be succeeded by two veteran Film Office employees, Erin Wagner and Nicole Shiner, who will be taking on as co-Executive Directors.
+She will be succeeded by two veteran film office employees, Erin Wagner and Nicole Shiner, who will be co-executive directors.